onurgumus06/Todoist-XSSv9541/README.md

 2. Send the file with multipart/form-data to the upload endpoint (e.g., POST /asl/v1/uploads or /api/v1/uploads).
 Crucially, set the form-data part's `Content-Type` to `text/html`.

-3. The server accepts the file and returns a URL (for example on CloudFront or files.todoist.com).
+3. The server accepts the file and returns a URL (CloudFront).

 4. When the uploaded file is embedded in a comment or the returned URL is opened in a browser, the JavaScript executes (Stored XSS).